City Gardens: Notable bookings and staff

 Ween called City Gardens their home base.
 Their first "club" show was opening for the Butthole Surfers as teenagers, and one of their early live shows at City Gardens was released on the live album The Live Brain Wedgie/WAD.

-The Ramones performed at City Gardens 25 times, including one of only two performances by the band to feature drummer Clem Burke of Blondie (billed as "Elvis Ramone").
-R.E.M.'s Peter Buck was quoted, in the Tony Fletcher book Remarks, as saying that sitting in the band's van outside of City Gardens watching children play football was part of the feeling that inspired their song "Perfect Circle".
+The Ramones performed at City Gardens 22 times, including one of only two performances by the band to feature drummer Clem Burke of Blondie (billed as "Elvis Ramone").

+R.E.M.'s song Perfect Circle from their debut album Murmur was inspired in part from Peter Buck sitting in the band's van outside of City Gardens watching children play football.